opulencephp/docs/http-requests-responses.md

 The body of a request comes from the `php://input` stream.
 It can be used to grab non-form data, such as JSON and XML data.

 <h5 id="json">JSON</h5>
-RDev can accept JSON as input, which makes it easy to start developing REST applications:
+Opulence can accept JSON as input, which makes it easy to start developing REST applications:

 ```php
 $request->getJSONBody();